-Nick and Brian explore how DAM can unlock better content experiences from modular, atomized content versus static content to the people and processes that help shape it and how to maximize productivity with artificial intelligence and augmented intelligence.
-Brian shares examples of how brands are creating exceptional content experiences, saving money, increasing reach, and gaining brand equity.
-Read on to hear their insights around content experiences, the content lifecycle, and digital asset management.
+Nick and Brian explore how DAM can unlock better content experiences—from modular, atomized content versus static content—to the people and processes that help shape it, as well as how to maximize productivity with artificial and augmented intelligence.
+Brian also shares examples of how brands are creating exceptional content experiences, saving money, increasing reach, and boosting brand equity.
+Watch the full talk here.

 In the early days of the web, digital experiences were simple.
 You may have only had an app and a website.
 Now that’s all changed, with new channels popping up daily.
-All of the sudden, delivering content across all marketing properties started to get a lot more challenging to manage, deliver, measure, and understand success.
+All of a sudden, delivering content across all marketing properties started to get a lot more challenging to manage, deliver, measure, and understand success.

 Content centralization is critical for content experience

-So, what must you look for in a DAM platform solution?
+What should you look for in a DAM platform solution?

 Supports the entire content lifecycle

-Integrates into your existing tech ecosystem
+Seamlessly integrates into your existing tech ecosystem

 How does DAM help create better content experiences and improve processes?